 Useful equipment for Digital Nomads

-So I reassure you I will not make inventory of all our backpack....
+So I reassure you I will not make an inventory of all our backpack....
 Because in the end, in nomad mode, we have about the same things as "normal" people in terms of clothes, underwear and toiletries.
-The only difference is that we clearly limit their number so that it fits in our backpack! :) So basically we have our everyday clothes, our hiking gear, 1-2 outfits a little more " elegant " for events or professional meetings and sports clothes...
+The only difference is that we clearly limit their number so that it fits in our backpack! :) So basically we have our everyday clothes, our hiking gear, 1-2 outfits a little more "elegant" for events or professional meetings and sports clothes...

 But if you are interested in equipment that is more "specific" to digital nomads then there are still a few things we could mention:

 - A computer stand: This purchase is probably one of our best ideas!
 Having your computer screen at eye level is just great when you spend more than 50 hours a week staring at a screen!
 This also implies that you must purchase a separate keyboard and mouse.
-There are many models and we have chosen the Roost brand, but there are also cheaper equivalent versions.
-For the keyboard I (Fabienne) opted for the magic Keyboard for my Mac while Benoit took the K810 from Logitech.
+There are many models and we have chosen the Roost brand because they are the most lightweight.
+For the keyboard I (Fabienne) opted for the magic Keyboard for my Mac while Benoit took the K810 from Logitech (but he would rather choose a magic keyboard now).
 Nothing to complain about...